Going to an Enduro Race could just be the perfect weekend getaway, if:

 An outcome goal could be an ability to do your first pull-up, or reducing belly circumference by 5cm, or being able to jump up on a 1m high box without using your hands.

-I would take this a bit further and suggest setting outcome goals in 3 areas: health (what changes will you notice in your health?), lifestyle (what changes will you observe in your ability to use your body?), and aesthetics (what changes will you see?).
+I would take this a bit further and suggest setting outcome goals in 2-3 areas: health (what changes will you notice in your health?), lifestyle (what changes will you observe in your ability to use your body?), and perhaps also aesthetics (what changes will you see?).
 The more measurable the better!

 Having goals and a program helps you not panic when you see these